FeMa42/backprop-introduction/README.md

 In `Lecture-Intro-Backpropagation-p1.ipynb` we start with defining a Value and building a Computational Graph.
 We then go backward on this grad and compute the gradients at each step.

-In `Lecture-Intro-Backpropagation-p2.ipynb` we take a look at how we can go backward  define a simple neural network and train it on a simple dataset.
+In `Lecture-Intro-Backpropagation-p2.ipynb` we take a look at how we can go backward automatically, define a simple neuron and train it on a simple goal value.

 ## Credits